p2p-org/marlin-monitoring/README.md

 __docker-compose.yml__

-The configuration for docker-compose to run Grafana + loki in Docker containers
+The configuration for docker-compose to run Grafana + Loki in Docker containers

 ```shell
 docker-compose up